 - Develop your business intelligence strategy.
 In his article on creating an enterprise BI strategy, Farmer said it should build "on a vision of what success looks like: an understanding of competitive advantage and how to deliver that."
 He recommended starting with an audit of existing analytics tools and a survey of business executives and workers about their use of data.
 You should then consider data privacy protections, governance, how to support self-service BI users, technology needs, KPIs to track and other issues, he said.

 - Set up and staff the BI team.
 Business intelligence teams in large enterprises typically include a variety of BI roles and responsibilities, from a BI director or program manager to positions such as BI architect, BI developer and BI analyst.
 Each requires a different blend of BI and data management skills, plus common ones that include an aptitude for data analysis and communication, collaboration and problem-solving abilities.
 However, some of those roles may have to be combined into one position in smaller companies with limited budgets and resources.
+Both new and experienced BI professionals should continue to develop their knowledge and skills through various educational resources, including books on BI and analytics topics.

 - Design the business intelligence architecture.
 Plan out the hardware and software components of your BI architecture and how data will flow through it from the original source systems to a data warehouse or data mart and then to BI tools.
 You'll also need to decide whether to deploy the environment on premises or in the cloud; most new spending on BI platforms is now for cloud deployments, Gartner said.
 An emerging architectural option is adopting a DataOps approach, which uses Agile development and DevOps-style processes to streamline the creation of data pipelines for BI and analytics uses.